Each image may be purchased as a canvas print, framed print, metal print, and more! Every purchase comes with a 30-day money-back guarantee.

 September 2018 Monument Valley by Alain Zarinelli

 I was born in Luxembourg, Europe.
-After secondary school and a baccalaurat at "Lyce Hubert Clment, I moved to Zrich, Switzerland to attend university at the Eidgenssische Technische Hochschule Zrich.
+After secondary school and a baccalaureat at "Lycee Hubert Clement, I moved to Zurich, Switzerland to attend university at the "Eidgenoessische Technische Hochschule Zuerich," (ETH.)

 While my main interest in school has been the sciences (my degree is MSc ETH in theoretical physics,) at an early age I started to feel something missing - the 'yang' to my scientific 'yin,' so to speak.
 That is when I grabbed a camera with some lenses, and chose to make photographs (ca. 1979.)